 2. Access to Government Contracts

-Only mainland companies can bid for government contracts and participate in public sector projects, which can be lucrative growth opportunities.
+Only mainland companies can bid for government contracts and participate in public sector projects, which can be lucrative growth opportunities for a mainland business.

 3. Scalable Workforce